How To Cut Your Expenses

 7. Shop for Cheaper Insurance

-When you bought your home or car, how hard did you search for the best rates on homeowners and auto insurance?
-Not very?
-There’s no time like the present to shop around.
-There are plenty of insurance companies out there, and you may find that you can save money on car insurance and homeowners insurance either with different companies or bundling them together with the same company.
-Most insurance companies offer a bundling discount.
+There’s no time like the present to shop for less expensive insurance.
+There are plenty of companies out there, and with a little work you may find you can save money on car insurance and homeowners insurance – either with different companies or by bundling them with the same company.

-Raising your deductible – the amount you have to pay before insurance contributes to a claim – can reduce your monthly premiums on auto insurance.
-There are high deductible health insurance plans that also offer lower premiums, and they are especially appropriate for people who rarely seek medical care and just want to make sure they’re covered in case of an emergency.
 Term life insurance, which terminates after a set time period, has lower monthly premiums than whole life policies, which cover you for your entire life.
-Term policies can be set up to end when you retire and your family no longer depends on your paycheck.
+Term policies can be set up to end when you retire, and the family no longer depends on your paycheck.

 8. Eat at Home